peiying2/documentation/products/mozilla_org/test_mozilla_org.md

 * Brand names remain in English
 * Product names comply to Mozilla guideline and adhere to what the community has agreed to
 * No corrupted characters
-* Click on the links on the page, which should take you to the pages of the same language if they are localized?
+* Click on the links on the page, which should take you to the pages of the same language if they are localized
 * Nav bar terms consistent with the page titles they are linked to
 * Footer links don’t overlap with one another